Abacavir / Dolutegravir / Lamivudine Dosage

 Data not available

-- Administer products containing polyvalent cations and supplements containing calcium or iron 6 hours before or 2 hours after this drug; calcium or iron supplements and this drug may be administered together with food.
+- Administer products containing polyvalent cations and oral supplements containing calcium or iron (including multivitamins containing calcium or iron) 6 hours before or 2 hours after this drug; may administer supplements/multivitamins containing calcium or iron and this drug at the same time with food

 - Side effects